aryopg/mmlu-redux/README.md

 cd mmlu-redux
 ```

-3. Install open-jdk-21 as a dependency for Pyserini
+3. Install open-jdk-21 as a dependency for Pyserini (only for RAG experiments)
 ```bash
 apt-get install openjdk-21-jdk
 ```